 All students in gym classes must wear a Duchesne t-shirt, gym shorts of a school appropriate length and athletic shoes.
 Several appropriate t-shirts and shorts are available through the Pioneer Trading Post as well as the required lock for PE lockers.

 SHIRTS

 Only Duchesne Pioneer polos purchased from The Duchesne Trading Post are to be worn.
 Shirts are to be tucked in at all times.
-Duchesne club or activity polos, such as for choir, band, clubs, drama, as well as Duchesne sport jerseys, etc. are worn on Fridays only during the school year.
-T-shirts or jerseys must be worn over a school approved polo.

 SHOES